rushdishams/rushdishams.github.io/index.md

 ## teaching_materials

-if you are a teacher who is not a student in class, feel free to use the materials with some acknowledgements.

-if you are a student who is not teaching in class, feel free to use the materials without any acknowledgements.
+if you would like to use my teaching materials to learn, feel free to use them. if you would like to use them to teach or take a few items from them, you need to acknowledge my effort in your class and please email me so that i know that they are becoming popular.

 ### machine_learning / technology_tutorials